SashaLawrence/pingpong-app/README.md

 # Ping Pong Pairs Generator
-This project is the technical exercise for the coding fellowship with DevelopMe.
+This project is the technical exercise for the end of the **Coding Fellowship** with **DevelopMe Summer 2019.**

-I will demonstrating my technical abilities in written code.
-It is also an opportunity to demonstrate my technical thinking and communication skills.
+I will demonstrating my technical abilities in **written code**.
+It is also an opportunity to demonstrate my **technical thinking** and **communication skills.**

 ## The brief

 The exercise is to create a tool which randomly creates pairings for a table tennis tournament bracket from a list of names collected from the user.

 It is up to me how I implement this, with JavaScript, React, or PHP, as a web page, or as an app.

 **Optional** advanced features might include:

 - ability to record scores for each player, or mark which player won from each pairing, to create the next round of the tournament playoffs
 - continued rounds created until the final (last 2 players who have won all matches to date play each other, one marked as the winner)